bbat2575/messenger-app/README.md

 Navigate to `http://127.0.0.1:5000`

 ## A Warning
-Since this app uses cookies, you can't open it in separate tabs to test multiple client communication.
-This is because cookies are shared across tabs.
-You'd have to use multiple browsers to test client communication.
+Since cookies are shared across browser tabs, multiple different browsers are required to test client communication.

 ## Tech Stack
 - HTML